 As a Sophomore in college, Anthony's dad, Lou, a union man and member of the National Air Traffic Controllers Association, was diagnosed with cancer.
-To help pay for schooling with the added medical bills, Anthony enlisted in the Ohio Army National Guard as an infantryman and later commissioned as a 2nd Lieutenant from Ohio University Army ROTC.
-Shortly after leaving for Basic Training, Lou passed away from his battle with cancer.
+At 19, Anthony decided to enlist in the Ohio Army National Guard as an infantryman to help his family pay for the added medical bills.
+Shortly after leaving for Basic Training, Lou passed away from his battle with cancer which motivated him to later commission as a 2nd Lieutenant from Ohio University Army ROTC to better care for his fellow servicemembers.
 Along with fulfilling his military duties during college, Anthony graduated with two degrees in Journalism: Strategic Communication and Political Science.
-In 4 years at OU, Anthony was elected as a Senator At-Large by his peers, elected as the statewide President of the College Democrats of Ohio, interned in Washington D.C. for Congressman G. K. Butterfield, and volunteered for campaigns such as: Hillary for America, Sherrod Brown for U.S. Senate, and numerous state and local elections.
+In 4 years at OU, Anthony was elected as a Senator At-Large by his peers, elected as the statewide President of the College Democrats of Ohio, interned in Washington D.C. for Congressman G. K. Butterfield, and volunteered for campaigns such as: Sherrod Brown for U.S. Senate, and numerous state and local elections.

 After graduating from college, Anthony briefly worked at the Lorain County Board of Elections before serving as the Veterans and Military Affairs Liaison for U.S. Senator Sherrod Brown's Office from 2019-2022.
 In this role, Anthony traveled the state to help ensure Ohio veterans were given access to the benefits they earned during their service and further advocate for more benefits to encompass the total cost of war.
 He grew to learn what it means to be a public servant.
 To serve each constituent, regardless of political identification, to the best of his ability.
 Anthony is now running for the Ohio Senate to further extend this idea that public officials and their staff have a duty to put community before politics.